-We ignored the CoPilot GPS and stuck to the main roads, and got back home in excellent time.
+We ignored the CoPilot GPS, stuck to the main roads, and returned home in excellent time.

-Using CoPilot GPS was a little frustrating to use, but I was happy to let that pass after it plotted a good caravan-towing route the first time around.
+Using CoPilot GPS was a little frustrating, but I was happy to let that pass after it plotted a good caravan-towing route the first time around.

-However, on the journey home, the app was extremely unhelpful.
+However, the app was extremely unhelpful on the journey home.

 All-in-all, I found it worse than sticking with Google Maps.

 I might try CoPilot GPS App again in the future, but for now, I won't be buying a subscription.